-3.2.3 Bushfire prone land
+3.3.3 Bushfire prone land

-Areas to the south of the site are within a nominated bush fire vegetation buffers.
+An area in the south eastern corner of the site is shown within a nominated bush fire vegetation buffer.
 Demonstration of compliance with the requirements of Planning for Bushfire Protection is a matter of detailed design, however confirmation of adherence to the minimum APZs has been detailed in the Bushfire Safety Assessment prepared by Eco Logical Australia (see Appendix B).
 Appropriate design, building construction and APZs can be detailed at DA stage, the nature of the site and concept proposal will enable compliance to be achieved.
 Management of the site will be detailed at future DA stage, nevertheless best practice will be adopted.

-3.2.4 Water and sewer infrastructure
+3.3.4 Water and sewer infrastructure